MarkRBest/markrbest.github.io/_posts/2020-12-11-slippage-execution.md

 Next Steps

  * Understand what is going on with the paper fills
- * Collect more live trade data to confirm the effect of thecode fix.
+ * Collect more live trade data to confirm the effect of the code fix.